-I collect quotes from people, most of them writers and composers, discussing how creative imagination influences their work.
+I collect quotes from people, most of them writers, songwriters or composers, describing the influence of creative imagination on their work.

 Quora question: What was John Lennon’s secret in songwriting?